The Aboriginals of New Guinea and Small Islands Near Australia

 The Human Migration Program

 The study of human migration examines far more than the steps and routes early peoples have taken in various journeys around the world from their lands of origin.
-This larger discipline of the Human Migration Program and the Human Genome Project traces migration through such factors as blood types followed through male ancestors and alternatively, through female ancestors.
+This larger ongoing research in the Human Migration Program and the Human Genome Project traces migration through such factors as blood types followed through male ancestors and alternatively, through female ancestors.

 The specific cultural makers for linking peoples are evident throughout Oceana and the South Pacific and they are numerous.